ewilsey/MART416/README.md

 Sounds - add test sounds, super collider sonic sounds Multi-medium transitions, from white to sketch to color to real picture.
 Can be mixed.
 3D - 2D and back, screen halved L/R; T/B.

+#Questions:
+Can this site have a master page?